byustephen/white_whale/README.md

 ## 1 - Dockerfile
 Just run `make build` and then `make run`.
 Though I ran into a library issue on my arm laptop
 ## 2 - Kubernetes Objects
+This is setup as kustomize templates.
+Just cd to the 2_kubernetes directory and run `kustomize build dev` and then pipe that to a kubectl file.
+Eg `kustomize build dev | kubectl apply -f -`
 ## 3 - Deployments
 -didn't finish due to time and getting covid (omicron).
 ## 4 - Log parsing using a bash script